Welcome!

 Harvard Library catalog and tips on searching Cyrillic titles

 To render Cyrillic words using Roman characters, HOLLIS uses the Library of Congress system of transliteration.
-The ALA-LA Romanization tables page on the Library of Congress website provides transliteration tables for various non-Roman languages, including Slavic and non-Slavic languages that use Cyrillic alphabet: (Please note that most other U.S. library catalogs and databases use the same system, though several others are in use in Europe, the former Soviet Union, and in other contexts.)
+(Please note that most other U.S. library catalogs and databases use the same system, while several other systems are in use in Europe, the former Soviet Union, and in other contexts.)